llop/ide-jutge-local/README.md

 ### Run it!
 You can use the `npm start &` command to get **ide.jutge** up and running

-Then, open `http://localhost:3000` in your browser to start coding! :smiley:
+Then, open `http://localhost:3000` in your browser to start coding! :sunglasses:

 The app can be halted with `npm stop`